 Lithium batteries can not handle intense pressure, high temperatures or fire.
-There is a danger of explosion if replaced incorrectly.
+Danger of explosion if replaced incorrectly.
 Replace batteries with a compatible type as recommended by the manufacturer.

 Lithium batteries are hazardous waste and require proper disposal.
 Contact the Service Centre for additional information on battery disposal.